OscarZhou/oscarzhou.github.io/_posts/2017-05-09-read-and-write-file-in-csharp.md

 ---
-title: "Read and write files in C#"
+title: "Read and Write Files in C#"
 date: 2017-05-09

 ---